 - A birth certificate issued by the province or territory where you were born

-- Certificate of citizenship issued by Citizenship and Immigration Canada
+- Certificate of citizenship issued by Immigration, Refugees and Citizenship Canada (IRCC)

-If your child was born outside of Canada, provide one of the following documents issued by Citizenship and Immigration Canada:
+If your child was born outside of Canada, provide one of the following documents issued by IRCC:

 - Citizenship certificate